Introduction to Slice Tool in Illustrator

 - Removing a slice will also remove the artwork that is connected, so if you wish to preserve the art unharmed, you should release the slice instead.
 To achieve this, choose the slice that you require and then go to Object > Slice > Release.

 This is a guide to Slice Tool in Illustrator.
-Here we discuss How to Use the Slice Tool in Illustrator step by step with the given screenshots.
+Here we discuss How to Use the Slice Tool in Illustrator step by step with a few illustrations.
 You may also look at the following article to learn more –